THE MISTMOVIE REVIEW

 Wow!
 Excellent!
 I'm all for it if he can do it.

 Soon a powerful storm comes up and David, his wife Stephanie (Kelly Collins Lintz: SURFACE [TV]) and his son Billy (Nathon Gamble) go deep into the house to escape it.
-After the storm has passed, all three survey the damage to their home.
-The two biggest being their own tree which has crashed through David's studio, ruining his painting, and the other being his neighbor's tree, which has fallen, crushing David's boathouse.
+After the storm, all three survey the damage to their home.
+The two biggest being their own tree which has crashed through David's studio, ruining his painting, and the other being his neighbor's tree, which fell, crushing David's boathouse.

 David and his neighbor, Brent Norton (Andre Braugher: 'SALEM'S LOT [TV], POSEIDON) have a rough past that went to court where David won.
 Since then, things have been rather prickly between the two men.
 In a well played moment of the two awkwardly trying to move forward, Brent finds that his classic Mercedes Benz has been destroyed by the storm, and hearing the sincere sympathy evoked from David, asks for and receives a ride into town to get supplies.
 What all four people notice however, is the odd mist coming from the mountain and across the lake.